-Rule 8 BULLYING/CYBERBULLYING, PROFANITY, OBSCENITY AND/OR DEROGATORY LANGUAGE (Respect/Caring) UB: Bullying, UB: Harassment-Racial, UB: Harassment-Disability, UB: Inappropriate Language/Disrespect, UB: Inappropriate Language-Racial, UB: Cyber-bullying, UB: Harassment-Sexual Orientation, UB: Harassment-Religious Affiliation: Bullying and/or harassing behavior are strictly prohibited in CMS.
+Rule 8 BULLYING, PROFANITY, OBSCENITY AND/OR DEROGATORY LANGUAGE (Respect/Caring)

+- A. Bullying, UB: Harassment-Racial, UB: Harassment-Disability, UB: Inappropriate Language/Disrespect, UB: Inappropriate Language-Racial, UB: Harassment-Religious Affiliation, UB: Harassment-Sexual Orientation: Bullying and/or harassing behavior are strictly prohibited in CMS.
 It is the policy of the Board of Education to maintain learning environments that are free from harassment or bullying (Policy S-BULY).
-Students are expected to use appropriate language and conduct at school and school functions and possess only appropriate materials.
-This rule applies to cursing, possessing, sending, or receiving written materials or electronic text and/or images that convey an offensive, racial, derogatory, bullying or obscene message to another person.
+Students are expected to use appropriate language and conduct at school and school functions and possess only appropriate materials. - B. Cyber-bullying, UB: Cyber-bullying: This rule applies to cursing, possessing, sending, social media posts, or receiving written materials or electronic text and/or images that convey an offensive, racial, derogatory, bullying or obscene message to another person.
 This includes but is not limited to references to race, color, ancestry, national origin, gender, gender identity or expression, sexual orientation, religion, physical or sensory disability, physical appearance that includes hair styles, or making offensive statements or gestures.
 Bullying is defined in CMS Regulation S-BULY/R and can be located on page 25.